 Whenever someone hears NYC first thing that comes to mind is Times Square, Maddison Square, Central Park and of course Statue of Liberty.
 There is so much more to the metropolises than that!
 For example, Staten Island.
-Staten Island is the Southernmost borough of New York, which there are a total of five boroughs throughout the great city of New York.
+Staten Island is the southernmost borough of New York, in which there are a total of five boroughs throughout the great city of New York.
 Staten Island connects to the lower portion of Manhattan if you enjoy taking the ferry.

 There are so many reasons why you should visit Staten Island, but we suggest – getting lost on Staten Island.
 Not in the sense that you are freaking out because you are lost, it is getting dark, you don’t have any money and your phone is dead – no that is scary and obviously, that won’t make for an enjoyable experience.
 But the concept that when you visit Staten Island you go with an open itinerary.
-You will be surprised what you will find throughout this borough if you just meander around.
+You will be surprised by what you will find throughout this borough if you just meander around.

 For example, The Staten Island Greenbelt.
 Outside of Central Park, most people don’t think about nature, parks of substantial size in New York City.
 Well, the Staten Island Greenbelt is BIGGER than Central Park, sitting with a plot of land more than 2,500 acres!

 Or Italian culture – to hear this you’d think Brooklyn, right?
 Wrong!
 Staten Island is home to one of the largest Italian-American population within the five boroughs.
 Check out the Italian Culture Foundation’s: Rome Through Richmond Town, Casa Belvedere, and the Italian Club of Staten Island Foundation.
 And of course, we couldn’t forget to mention – FOOD!
 If you don’t try some Italian food from one of the numerous family-owned and operated restaurants you are missing out!
 There are very few places in the world that can compare to true Italian cuisine, but Staten Island is one of those few locations.